Louisiana Longshore Attorneys For Longshore & Harbor Workers Compensation Act Claim

 How Do I Know If I am a Longshore Harbor Worker?

-- Individuals exclusively performing office clerical, secretarial, security, or data processing work;
+Toggle- Individuals exclusively performing office clerical, secretarial, security, or data processing work;

 - Workers employed by a club, camp, recreational operation, restaurant, museum, or retail outlet;

-- Workers employed by a marina and who are not engaged in construction, replacement, or expansion of such marina (except for routine maintenance);
+- Workers employed by a marina and who are not engaged in the construction, replacement, or expansion of such marina (except for routine maintenance);

 - Workers who (A) are employed by suppliers, transporters, or vendors, (B) are temporarily doing business on the premises of a maritime employer, and (C) are not engaged in work normally performed by employees of that employer covered under this Act;